mightyK1ngRichard/mightyK1ngRichard/README.md

   <summary> Open resume </summary>

 ### **About**
-11 months of software development.
+1 year of software development.

 - Have backend development experience (Golang/Python/Swift), which helps me to understand overall product architecture and communicate with backend team
 - Love good architecture and clear naming of things